- Tripods help slow you down a bit, and that extra time can be used to perfect the composition.

-I've been testing Puro circular polarizer for several months, and it certainly hasn't let me down.
+I've been testing Kenko Nyumon circular polarizer for several months, and it certainly hasn't let me down.

 Kenko makes the best-selling filters in Japan, and their popularity makes sense - they are made with precision polished Asahi Japanese Optical Glass so you're sure to get clean, crisp, and clear results.

 What's more, the filter has a slim profile alloy ring so it can be used with wide-angle lenses, yet won't cause vignetting.

 No matter if you have a Nikon, Canon, Zeiss, Sigma, Tamron, or other major brand lens, Kenko has a circular polarizer for you!